ec-jrc/SMDRM/data/exports/README.md

 # Exports

-In this directory, you will find the zipfile artifacts produced by the Ariflow pipeline run.
+Use this directory to collect the enriched zipfile produced by the Ariflow DAG run.